Top Ten Rock Musicians Who Changed their Last Name

 His birth name was John Genzale.
 The other guitarist in the New York Dolls, Sylvain Sylvain, also changed his name (from Sylvain Mizrahi).

-Bob Dylan is an American singer-songwriter, author, and artist who has been an influential figure in popular music and culture for more than five decades.
-He gained fame in the 1960s with songs that became anthems for the civil rights and anti-war movements.
-In 2016, he was awarded the Nobel Prize in... read more
+Bob Dylan is an American singer-songwriter, author, and visual artist who has been an influential figure in popular music and culture for more than six decades.
+He gained fame in the 1960s with songs that became associated with the civil rights and anti-war movements.
+In 2016, he was awarded the Nobel... read more

 Born Robert Zimmerman.
 Since Bob is a common nickname for Robert, I thought this would fit the concept of the list.
 Dylan was taken from the poet Dylan Thomas.